World Bank might suspend financing of vaccines to Lebanon - WTMJ

 BEIRUT (AP) — The World Bank threatened Tuesday to suspend financing for coronavirus vaccines in Lebanon over what it said were violations by members of parliament who were inoculated without registering in advance.

 Such a move by the World Bank would have grave consequences as Lebanon struggles through severe financial and economic crises and is in desperate need of aid.
-The World Bank said last month it approved $34 million to help pay for vaccines for Lebanon that will inoculate over 2 million people.
-The vaccination campaign in the country began on Feb.
-14 and Lebanon has so far received nearly 60,000 shots of Pfizer-BioNTech .
+The World Bank said last month it approved $34 million to help pay for vaccines for Lebanon to inoculate over 2 million people.

+The vaccination campaign began Feb.
+14 and Lebanon has so far received nearly 60,000 doses of Pfizer-BioNTech vaccine.

+“There were many violations that took place at vaccination centers,” said Sharaf Abu Sharaf, president of Lebanese Order of Physicians.
+He said the violations included vaccinating people who were not registered or not included in the first phase of the campaign.

+Lebanon is notorious for corruption and nepotism, which has brought the Mediterranean nation to the brink of bankruptcy.

+The vaccination of lawmakers at a building used by the legislature to hold meetings raised anger among the country’s population.
+Many have lost faith in the corrupt political class blamed for many of the country’s problems.

+Abdul Rahman Bizri, who heads the committee supervising the vaccination campaign, had planned to resign in protest Tuesday but changed his mind, saying his committee will hold a meeting Wednesday to follow up the case.

+Bizri said that before he held the news conference he discussed the matter with the regional director of the World Bank.

-“Everyone has to register and wait for their turn! #nowasta,” the World Bank’s regional director Saroj Kumar Jha tweeted, using a Lebanese term meaning that there should not be nepotism.
+“Everyone has to register and wait for their turn! #nowasta,” the World Bank’s regional director, Saroj Kumar Jha, tweeted.
+He used a Lebanese term meaning there should not be nepotism.

-Lebanon is notorious for corruption and nepotism, which has brought the Mediterranean nation to bankruptcy.

-Parliament’s secretary general Adnan Daher was quoted by state media denying that the 16 legislators had jumped the line, which prioritizes medical workers and residents at least 75 years old.
-Daher said all of the legislators who received in inoculation had registered and were properly in line.
+Parliament’s secretary general, Adnan Daher, was quoted by state media as denying the 16 legislators had jumped the line, which prioritizes medical workers and residents at least 75 years old.
+Daher said all of the legislators who received an inoculation had registered and were properly in line.

+Some of the legislators inoculated Tuesday are younger than 75, according to names leaked to local media, including Deputy Parliament Speaker Elie Ferzli who is 71.
+Ferzli confirmed in a tweet that he registered to take the vaccine in late January.

 In January, Lebanon’s government launched a digital coronavirus vaccination registration platform to people living in the tiny nation.